-Within the SOLID ecosystem, you decide where your data is storedInstall Solid Pod to store the photos you have, the comments you write, the contacts in your address book, the calendar events, the number of kilometers you travel each day from your exercise application.
-They are all stored in your Solid POD.
+Within the SOLID ecosystem, you you decide where your data is storedInstall Solid Pod to store the photos you have, the comments you write, the contacts in your address book, the calendar events, the number of kilometers you travel each day from your exercise application.
+All are stored in your Solid POD.

 How to install Solid Pod?

-This approach protects your privacy and is also excellent for developers from artificial intelligence applicationsThey can create great applications without having to collect large amounts of data.
+This approach protects your privacy and is also great for developers from artificial intelligence applicationsThey can create great applications without having to collect large amounts of data.
 Anyone can create an application that takes advantage of this technology.

-YOUR POD IS YOUR PRIVATE PERSONAL STORAGE KEY
+YOUR POD IS YOUR PERSONAL PRIVATE STORAGE KEY

-Think of your Solid POD as your own private website, except that your data interacts with all your applications.
-It has its own personal API that goes with it.
-When you post comments or videos online, your friends can view them with any app they like, like an album viewer or social network.
-It is your information, which can be formed in any way or form.
+Think of your Solid POD as your own private websiteIt has its own personal API that accompanies it.
+When you post comments or videos online, your friends can view them with any application they like, such as an album viewer or a social network.
+It's your information, which can be formed in any way or form.

 YOUR SOLID POD PROVIDES YOUR IDENTITY